What is multiple sclerosis (MS)?

 It’s estimated that there are more than 100,000 people diagnosed with multiple sclerosis in the United Kingdom.

-Are there different types of multiple sclerosis?
+Are there different types of MS?

 There are three main types of multiple sclerosis2:

 - Relapsing remitting multiple sclerosis – someone with relapsing remitting multiple sclerosis will have episodes of new or worsening symptoms.
 These typically worsen over a few days, last for days to weeks to months, and then slowly improve over a similar time period.
 Symptoms they’ve experienced before might come back, or they might get new symptoms.
-Around 85% of people with multiple sclerosis are diagnosed with this type
+Around 85% of people with MS are diagnosed with this type

 - Primary progressive – in primary progressive multiple sclerosis, symptoms gradually worsen and accumulate over several years, and there are no periods of remission, though people often have periods where their condition appears to stabilise.
 Primary progressive multiple sclerosis affects about 10-15% of people diagnosed